hifirworks/hifir4py/README.rst

-Python3 Interface for HILUCSI
+Python3 Interface for HIFIR
 =============================

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/psf/black

-Welcome to the Python3 interface of HILUCSI package--- *hilucsi4py*.
+Welcome to the Python3 interface of HIFIR package--- *hifir4py*.
 The Python interface is implemented with Cython, and the Cython interface is also available to use.